Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Properties of Graphically Stable Networks

 \subsection{Robust Non-singularity}

 It has been shown in \cite{PWLRj} that the Jacobian of any network admitting a PWLR RLF is $P_0$, which implies that all principal minors are nonnegative.
-This can be used to show the following result: \begin{theorem}[Robust Nonsingularity] Given \eqref{e.ode}.
+This can be used to show the following result. \begin{theorem}[Robust Nonsingularity] Given \eqref{e.ode}.
 Assume that it is a graphically stable network.
-If for some realization $R \in \mathscr K_A$, there exists an isolated equilibrium $x_e$ relative to $\mathscr C_{x_e}$, the reduced Jacobian with any realization of the kinetics is non-singular in the interior of $\mathbb R_+^n$.
-This implies that any positive equilibrium of this network is isolated relative to its class. \end{theorem} \begin{proof} The proof is based on the result that the negative Jacobian is $P_0$ for any choice of $R \in \mathscr K_A$.
+If for some realization $R \in \mathscr K_A$ there exists a point in the interior of a proper stoichiometric class such that the reduced Jacobian is non-singular at it, then the reduced Jacobian is non-singular in the interior of $\mathbb R_+^n$ for any realization of the kinetics.
+This implies that any positive equilibrium of this network is isolated and non-degenerate relative to its class. \end{theorem} \begin{proof} Recall that for a GSN the negative Jacobian is $P_0$ for any choice of $R \in \mathscr K_A$ \cite{PWLRj}.
 Using the Cauchy-Binet formula \cite{banaji07}, let $I \subset \{1,..,n\}$ be an arbitrary subset so that $|I|=k$.
-The corresponding principle minor can be written as:
+The corresponding principal minor can be written as:

 where $(*)$ refers to the fact that the sum can be expressed as a linear combination of products of $\rho_1,...,\rho_s$.
 We claim that the coefficients $a_\iota$ are all nonnegative.
-To show this, assume for the sake of contradiction that there is some $a_{\iota_*}$ is negative.
-If we set all $\rho$'s to zero except the ones appearing in $\iota_*^{\mathrm{th}}$ term, then this implies that the corresponding principle minor can be negative; a contradiction.
+To show this, assume for the sake of contradiction that there is some $a_{\iota_*}$ negative.
+If we set all $\rho$'s to zero except the ones appearing in the $\iota_*^{\mathrm{th}}$ term, then this implies that the corresponding principal minor can be negative; a contradiction.

-Now, the theorem can be proven by noting that the reduced Jacobian is non-singular iff the sum of all $k \times k$ principle minors of the negative Jacobian is positive, where $k=\mbox{rank}(\Gamma)$.
-Since it was assumed that there exists an isolated positive equilibrium, this implies that the sum of principle minors is positive for some choice of $\rho_1,..,\rho_s$.
-Since all of the principle minors are nonnegative, then at least one of them is positive.
-By AK4, that principle minor will stay positive for any choice of positive $\rho_1,..,\rho_s$, i.e. it stays positive over the interior of $\mathbb R_+^n$. \end{proof}
+Now, the theorem can be proven by noting that the reduced Jacobian is non-singular iff the sum of all $k \times k$ principal minors of the negative Jacobian is positive, where $k=\mbox{rank}(\Gamma)$.
+Since it is assumed that there exists a point for which the reduced Jacobian is non-singular, this implies that the sum of principal minors is positive for some choice of $\rho_1,..,\rho_s$.
+Since all of the principal minors are nonnegative, then at least one of them is positive.
+By AK4, that principal minor stays positive for any choice of positive $\rho_1,..,\rho_s$, i.e. it stays positive over the interior of $\mathbb R_+^n$. \end{proof}